 This is a weekly private voice lesson designed to fortify the foundational techniques introduced in MTH 146.
 The curriculum focuses mainly on vocal health, overall principles, vocal modes, sound color, and common effects like vibrato and air.
-You and your instructor will address individual concerns and goals, work on solo repertoire, and develop a daily vocal exercise regimen.
-Prerequisites: MTH 146
+The student and the instructor will address individual concerns and goals, work on solo repertoire, and develop a daily vocal exercise regimen.
+Prerequisites: MTH 146 and into more advanced application of vocal modes, sound color, and vocal effects.
+Prerequisites: MTH 244 or departmental approval Corequisites: MTH 254